the Jubilee Project

 The Jubilee Project is an initiative of the Borden House to seek spiritual, relational, and physical flourishing through worship, community, and housing.

 Since 2018, we have seen God working in amazing ways.
-By God's grace, we have developed a flourishing intentional Christian living community grounded in Biblical principals.
-We have also hosted worship gatherings that draw people from around the city to encounter Jesus.
-As we live out life in the neighborhood, we've also hosted gatherings alongside neighbors, planted vegetable gardens, installed a basketball hoop for kids from the neighborhood (and enjoyed many games with them), and hosted worship gatherings with people from around the city.
-But there is much more to do.
+By God's grace, we have gathered for hundreds of meals and prayer time, hosted worship gatherings that draw people from around the city to encounter Jesus.
+As we have lived out life in the neighborhood, we've also hosted gatherings alongside neighbors, planted vegetable gardens, installed a basketball hoop for kids from the neighborhood (and enjoyed many games with them), and hosted block parties with neighbors.

 Our dream and vision is to see holistic transformation in our community as both spiritual and practical needs are met through the love of Jesus.